privacy-tech-lab/gpc-web-crawler/README.md

 Here are the steps for doing so:

-1. Just as the GPC Web Crawler, this script should be run using the same California VPN after all eight crawl batches are completed
+1. Just as the GPC Web Crawler, this script should be run using the same VPN location after all eight crawl batches are completed
 2. Ensure the lock screen setting is as for the usual crawl
 3. Change directories to `well-known-crawl`
 4. On line 25 of `well-known-adhoc.py`, change `csv_path` to the location of the list of sites you wish to crawl